Click to download your 2021 Year of Resilience Calendar!

 The Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.

-The Los Altos Hills County Fire District currently has over 150 trained CERT Members, and meets regularly for training, education, and civic event support.
+The Los Altos Hills County Fire District currently has over 150 trained CERT Members who meet regularly for training, education, and civic event support.

 How to Get Certified?